Awesomedonut/CompSci-Notes/vision.md

 # Deep Learning

+### Notes on Deep Learning and Convolutional Neural Networks

+#### Introduction to Deep Learning
+- **Deep Learning**: A subset of machine learning focused on using neural networks to solve complex problems.
+- **Neural Networks**: Architectures designed to learn and represent complex functions by combining many simpler functions.
+- **Supervised Learning**: A learning method where the model is trained on labeled data (input-output pairs).

+#### Neural Network Basics
+- **Function Representation**: In computer vision, we aim to define a function that takes an image as input and produces a desired output (e.g., classification, depth estimation).
+- **Layered Structure**: Instead of a single complex function, networks use multiple layers of simpler functions (e.g., convolutional, linear, non-linear).
+- **Learning Process**: Each function processes input from the previous layer, and through many layers, the network approximates the target complex function.

+#### Convolutional Neural Networks (CNNs)
+- **Convolutions**: A core operation in CNNs where small filters (kernels) are applied to an image to detect patterns like edges or textures.
+- **Activation Maps**: The result of convolution, where patterns that match the filter trigger a high response.
+- **ReLU (Rectified Linear Unit)**: A common activation function that outputs zero for negative inputs and the input itself for positive values, adding non-linearity to the network.
+- **Max Pooling**: Reduces the size of the representation by selecting the maximum value in a region, effectively downsampling the image while retaining important features.
+- **Encoder-Decoder Networks**:
+   - **Encoder**: Compresses the input (e.g., image) into a smaller, abstract representation.
+   - **Decoder**: Expands the compressed representation back to a larger output, such as for segmentation or inpainting.

+#### Network Training
+- **Backpropagation**: The process of propagating the error (calculated by a loss function) back through the network to update weights and minimize the error.
+- **Loss Function**: Measures the difference between the predicted output and the ground truth, guiding the network to improve.
+Examples include mean squared error (MSE) and domain-specific loss functions.
+- **Gradient Descent**: A method to update the network’s parameters by computing the gradient of the loss function and adjusting parameters to minimize the error.

+#### Case Study: Alpha Matting
+- **Alpha Matting**: A technique in image processing used to separate the foreground from the background by estimating per-pixel transparency (alpha values).
+- **Challenge**: Alpha matting is an under-constrained problem, meaning there are more unknowns than equations, making it difficult to find the exact solution.
+- **Trimap**: An input that defines regions as definite foreground, definite background, and unknown (gray area) where the network estimates alpha values.
+- **Supervised Learning in Alpha Matting**: Networks are trained with ground truth alpha mattes, though generating these ground truths is time-consuming and costly.

+#### Advanced Techniques
+- **Generative Adversarial Networks (GANs)**: A type of network with two components:
+   - **Generator**: Creates synthetic data.
+   - **Discriminator**: Tries to distinguish between real and generated data.
+These networks compete to improve both.
+- **Image Inpainting**: A deep learning task to fill in missing regions of an image based on the surrounding context.
+- **Skip Connections**: A technique where intermediate layers are connected directly to later layers, helping retain high-resolution details in the output.
+Often used in U-Net architectures.

+#### Data Augmentation
+- **Importance of Data**: Neural networks require large datasets to train effectively.
+Data augmentation techniques, such as mirroring, cropping, and color shifting, help expand limited datasets.
+- **Alpha Matting Dataset Augmentation**: By overlaying images with different backgrounds or altering their colors, many input-output pairs can be generated from a small set of ground truths, helping the network generalize better.

+#### Limitations of Deep Learning
+- **Generalization Issues**: Neural networks may struggle with corner cases (e.g., novel situations) if such examples are not well represented in the training data.
+- **Lack of Full Understanding**: The internal workings of a trained neural network can be difficult to interpret, making it hard to predict its behavior in all situations.

+#### Conclusion
+- **Deep Learning as a Tool**: While powerful, deep learning is only one tool among many in computer vision and should be combined with classical methods for best results.
+- **Further Reading**: Sections 5.3 and 5.4 on deep learning and CNNs, and Stanford’s post on backpropagation.

+These notes cover the key points and elaborations from the lecture on deep learning and convolutional neural networks, focusing on neural architectures, convolutional operations, network training, and the challenges of deep learning.

 CNNs use **convolutions**, a mathematical operation that lets the network focus on small chunks of an image at a time, just like focusing your eyes on one detail before zooming out.
 These chunks are called **filters** or **kernels**.
 The network uses these filters to scan across the image, detecting features like edges, textures, and patterns.